 In fact, some of the economic turmoil that Europe experienced can be traced back to policies that were in place in the United States of America, as well as the subsequent global repercussions of the Great Depression during the end of the 1920s and the beginning of the 1930s.

 Below, we examine some of the struggles that global economies faced during this interwar period, and how those struggles were interlinked.
-The countries in focus are:
+The countries in focus are Britain, Germany and The United States.

 Germany’s interwar period is perhaps best described as turbulent.

-After the end of the First World War, one of many treaties during the interwar period, the Treaty of Versailles, was put in place, which contained a series of measures, including:
+After the end of the First World War the Treaty of Versailles, among many others, was put in place.
+This agreement as especially punishing to the Germans as it contained a series of measures, including:

 The treaty was contentious at the time, not least amongst the German people, but also due to the volume of reparations payments that Germany was required to make.
 Famous economists, such as Keynes, wrote at the time to argue against such untenable payments.